 Which is Better?

 The truth is that it depends.
-Either whole life insurance or universal coverage are valid choices for retiring with your life insurance plan.
+Either whole life insurance or universal coverage are valid choices as a life insurance retirement plan.

 Universal life insurance provides flexibility for an individual, ensuring that they have the coverage that works for them and a cash value that they can contribute to if they choose.
 On the other hand, whole life insurance seems like a stronger plan, with a larger overall cash component, but if the policy goes unpaid, it ends.